JobdeVogel/Solar-Irradiation-Prediction/README.md

 `cd download`
 `python bag.py`

 If the scraper is unable to fetch data, this may be caused by a newer version of the 3D BAG.
-In that case, please overwrite the VERSION global parameter accordingly
+In that case, please overwrite the VERSION global parameter accordingly.
+The download script will ask the user for a path to save the data in.
+It is recommended to save the data in dataset/data/bag to make sure the next step runs automatically.

 #### Run the dataset generation sequentially:
 `cd dataset`